Market Based Business Valuation - Explained

 - Economics, Finance, & Analytics

-Overview of Market-based Approaches to Valuation
+Table of ContentsWhat is a Market-based Approaches to Valuation?

 Market-based approaches value the business based upon the productive characteristics of the business in a given market.
 These methods focus on comparisons of like businesses, transactions, or industries (known as comparables or comps).